 Your business works because of you.

-Most successful owner-led businesses are built on judgment, experience, and a way of doing things that lives in the founder and a few key people.
+Most successful owner-led businesses are built on judgment, experience, and a way of doing things that lives within the founder and a few key people.

 TAB exists to make control explicit, bounded, and survivable.